 11) Admire the Teatro Juarez

-You can’t come to Guanajuato without pausing to appreciate the Juarez Theatre that sprouts up from the center of town.
+You can’t come to Guanajuato without pausing to appreciate the famed Juarez Theatre, sprouting up from the center of town.
 Built in the late 1800s, the tall columns of the ornate structure helps to give the city a European flair.

 Check the box office when you get into town.